Alban34/random-legendary/README.md

 Run `npm install` to install required dependencies.

+> Then, build the static resources

+Run `npm build` to build all static resources (mainly css)

 > Run the randomizer

 Once the dependencies are installed you have 2 options:
 - run `npm run start:console` to have a command line user interface (not recommended, I no longer use it)
 - run `npm run start:web` to connect to http://localhost:3000 with your web browser to have a web user interface
+- run `npm run start:client` to start a desktop version of the application, based on Electron toolbox

 You can also build a standalone app with `npm run package:electron`.
 In the `out` folder, you should find the executable app that you can use rather than starting a web server.